lorenzoceccanti/crashspot/README.md

 FLASK_ADDRESS = "a_flask_address"
 STREAMLIT_PORT = your_streamlit_port</code>

-- In order to correctly visualize the graphs, if you are running the notebooks on Visual Studio Code make sure to have install the <code> Jupyter Notebook Renderers </code> extension by Microsoft.
+- In order to correctly visualize the graphs, if you are running the notebooks on Visual Studio Code make sure to have installed the <code> Jupyter Notebook Renderers </code> extension by Microsoft.

 Readme under construction.